 To reduce greenhouse gas emissions during transport, for several years now we have been favouring shipping over air transport for long-distance imports and road for short-distance imports.

 In 2023, ba&sh is integrated into FRET21, a scheme to help reduce greenhouse gas emissions linked to the transport of goods, and has set itself the target of reducing its emissions in this area by 38% (FRET21 scope: upstream and downstream flows managed by ba&sh, i.e. 82% of ba&sh's transport flows).

 Our 5th challenge: plastic

 Our solution is to reduce the use of plastic in our packaging, whether in the shops, in e-commerce or in our warehouse.
-When we do have to use it, we choose 100% recycled and 100% recyclable plastics.
-So that we don't have to use so-called "virgin" plastic at all, which would be produced for ba&sh.
+When we do have to use them, we try as much as possible to choose 100% recycled and recyclable plastic.
+We have a target of zero virgin plastic in our packaging and consumables by the end of 2023.

 Start at the very beginning: measure the carbon footprint, to be able to limit it better